Coder1234569/Multi_startegy_stock_forecasting/README.md

 ## Introduction

-This project is a comprehensive backtesting framework for evaluating and comparing multiple trading strategies on Nifty 100 stocks, including mean reversion, momentum, volatility-based,  proximity to support and dynamic sector rotation strategies.
-It leverages machine learning (Random Forest) to predict the optimal strategy for future periods, and evaluates performance using metrics such as CAGR, Sharpe ratio, Maximum Drawdown and Total Trades placed, with and without transaction costs.
+This project evaluates multiple trading strategies on Nifty 100 stocks, including mean reversion, momentum, volatility-based,  proximity to support and dynamic sector rotation strategies.
+It leverages machine learning (Random Forest) to predict the optimal strategy for every 30 trading day cycle, and evaluates performance using metrics such as CAGR, Sharpe ratio, Maximum Drawdown and Total Trades placed, with and without transaction costs.

 ---